 Jury-riggers at the ready!

-There is no big reward in hunting down RAM ships and, as mentioned before, credit rewards soon become pretty useless.
-There is some powerful weapons to be found on some of the bigger vessels, should one manage to board them and survive the not really easy fights inside, but that is basically the most space combat will award the player.
+Each encounter can be avoided, though, by using the “hail” ability and bluffing your way through, along with trying to flee.
+There is some slight reward for hunting down RAM ships but, with space combat usually being pretty long winded, I would say they’re not worth the time required to see them through.
+There are some powerful weapons to be found on some of the bigger vessels, should one manage to board them and survive the quite difficult fights inside, but that is basically the most space combat will award the player.

-The team’s own spaceship, former RAM vessel Maelstrom Rider, can’t be upgraded nor changed in any way, it will always have three weapons at its disposal and the same amount of hull points.
-Space combat definitely feels like a bit of an afterthought the way it was designed but, at least it is possible to attempt to flee most of the encounters.
+The team’s own spaceship, former RAM vessel Maelstrom Rider, cannot be upgraded nor changed in any way, it will always have three weapons at its disposal and the same amount of hull points.
+Overall, I would say that the way it was designed, space combat definitely feels like an afterthought.

 A console conversion of a SSI title?
 Yes please.

-Buck Rogers: countdown to Doomsday was probably the only RPG from SSI to receive – at the time – a direct conversion on a Sega console.
-What is most interesting about is its console friendly design, which does make the game more approachable but not less unforgiving, as a whole.
+Buck Rogers: Countdown to Doomsday was probably the only RPG from SSI to receive – at the time – a direct port on a 16bit Sega console.
+At the time, Electronic Arts seemed to be banking on converting home computer titles for the Sega console, trying to expand their portfolio and testing the Mega Drive’s audience.
+That same year will see releases like the beautiful port of Starflight and, of course, Rings of Power.
+What is most interesting about Countdown‘s console friendly design, is that it does make the game more approachable, but not less unforgiving, as a whole.

-The graphics are more colorful and varied, especially the character and inventory screens and are now more pleasing to look at and easier to understand for a non-RPG player.
-The inventory is slightly less cumbersome to manage, the option to individually divide the credits was also removed, since that barely made sense to begin with.
-On the 16bit version it is also possible to flee from ground combat since areas are much smaller: unfortunately every single one of the team members has to leave the area or it won’t work.
+The graphics are more colorful and varied, especially the character and inventory screens are now more pleasing to look at and easier to understand for a non-RPG player.
+The inventory is slightly less cumbersome to manage, gone also is the option to individually divide the credits, since that barely made sense to begin with.
+One big gameplay change on the Sega version, it is now possible to flee from ground combat (by reaching one of the edges of the screen) since areas are much smaller.
+Unfortunately, every single one of the team members has to leave the area or it won’t work.
+Also, if one is fighting inside a closed room, there is no way to escape.

-There is also an animated introduction which shows a generic looking alien using a laser on Earth, which, thinking about the plot, only makes sense as a game over sequence, rather than an introduction.
-While hardcore RPG fans of SSI classic titles will smirk at the changes made, which indeed make the game simpler, it is fair to say that SSI almost put more work into the Genesis version than the PC/Amiga/C64 one.
+There is also a pretty short animated introduction that shows a generic-looking alien using a laser on Earth and the Countdown to Doomsday, which, thinking back to the plot, should really make more sense as a game over sequence, rather than an introduction.
+While hardcore RPG fans of SSI classic titles will probably frown at the different changes made, which indeed make the game simpler, it is fair to say that SSI almost put more work into the Genesis version of Countdown to Doomsday than the PC/Amiga/C64 ones.

-In the second part, I shall analyze how and why I chose to pick apart all the problems with Countdown to Doomsday and, of course, also take a look at its PC only sequel, Matrix Cubed.
+In the second part, I shall analyze how and why I chose to pick apart all the problems with Countdown to Doomsday and, of course, also take a look at its PC-exclusive sequel, Matrix Cubed.

 nice review.this game has been on my backlog on the C64 forever… but I always find something on the way…. now I will change priorities to the genesis after your explanations